anvilproject/client-apis/gcp/README.md

 # AnVIL GCP Integration

-> NodeJS script that takes an `.avro` upload and loads the data into Google's Healthcare API
+> Python scripts that take an `.avro` upload and loads the data into Google's Healthcare API

 ## Goals